Definition

 Supervises a major economic program area with primary responsibility for conceptualizing, implementing, directing and reviewing all aspects of its activities in measurement, estimation, and forecasting of economic behavior, trends, and impacts;

-Coordinates activities of the program area with those of others within the agency and with other agencies both State and Federal;
+Coordinates activities of the program area with those of others within the agency and with other agencies both state and federal;

 As assigned, acts on behalf of the Research Supervisor, or equivalent;